hashgraph/hedera-mirror-node/hedera-mirror-test/README.md

 #### Feature Tags

-Tags: Tags allow you to filter which cucumber scenarios and files are run.
-By default tests marked with the @sanity tag are run.
+Tags: Tags allow you to filter which Cucumber scenarios and files are run.
+By default, tests marked with the @sanity tag are run.
 To run a different set of files different tags can be specified

 Acceptance test cases